 The feedforward velocity control is an open loop system that will attempt to create a function translating voltage into velocity using specified drive characteristics.
 While this does present the issue of lack of live feedback to the drive process, its counteracted by the translational PID, which corrects for error.

 DriveVelocityPID has been Archived as it should not be used.
 Read why here..
 Use the Feedforward metod weather or not you have drive encoders or odometry.

 Are you using drive encoders?

 # Drive Constants

 The drive constants file will include everything regarding the physical characteristics of the bot.
-This includes motor's max RPM, wheel radius, etc. Most errors in the process manifest themselves in this stage.
+This includes motor's max RPM, wheel radius, etc. Most egregious errors in the process manifest themselves in this stage.
 For example, if your robot is traveling half the distance specified, this is most likely a problem in your drive constants.

 Further details on how to use this will be provided in the drive constants page.

 If your bot has dead wheels, they should be configured after editing your drive constants.
 If not, ignore this stage.
 Don't know what dead wheels are?
 Check out the example in the FAQ.
 Tuning of the dead wheels should be performed in the following localization test.
 Proper tuning of the dead wheels is very important for accurate localization and following.